arcology-network/binary-releases/concurrency-framework.md

 ### 1.1 Issues

 This is still no blockchain network that allows intra-node concurrent transaction processing.
-The reason is because that blockchain networks have some unique features that need to be properly addressed to make concurrent processing possible.
-For example, different users make requests to same resources by runs the same piece of code with different input arguments.
-Usually this can be easily achieved by using some synchronization mechanism like locks.
-The threads get the lock is a random order.
+The reason is because that blockchain networks have some unique requirements that need to be properly addressed to make concurrent processing possible.

-Executing a set of transactions in different orders may generate completely different final state, which isn’t a problem for centralized systems.  but in a public blockchain environment,  all the transactions will be processed by multiple nodes and these nodes need to end up with the same final state anyway.
-Concurrency control mechanisms designed for centralized systems wouldn’t work directly for blockchain networks.
+In concurrent execution environment, different users may assess some shared resources simultaneously.
+This can be easily handled by using some synchronization mechanism like locks.
+The threads get the lock is a random order, depending on which thread get the lock first, executing the same set of transactions may result in completely different final state, which isn’t a problem for centralized systems.
+But on a public blockchain nwt,  all the transactions will be processed by multiple nodes and these nodes need to end up with the same final state.
+Concurrency control mechanisms designed for centralized systems isn't well suited for blockchain networks.

 ### 1.2.
-Concurrency Control Framework
+Features

-For of issues mentioned above, there is a need for a blockchain focused concurrency control mechanism to coordinate the resources allocation, execution scheduling and conflict detection etc.  Arcology’s concurrency control mechanism is specially designed for blockchain with some specific emphasis.
+For of issues mentioned above, there is a need for a blockchain focused concurrency control mechanism to coordinate the resources allocation, execution scheduling and conflict detection etc.  Arcology’s concurrency control mechanism is specially designed for blockchain with some unique features

-* **Deterministic**
+- **Deterministic**
-* **Easy to use**
+- **Easy to use**
-* **VM neural**
+- **VM neural**
-* **High performance**
+- **High performance**
-* **Flexible**
+- **Flexible**

 ### 1.3 Document Focuses

 This document is mainly focused on how to parallelize the existing code or write new application on Arcology platform from developer’s prospective.
-It also provides some conceptual explanations of design considerations and Arcology concurrency framework.
+It also provides some conceptual explanations of design considerations and some real-world examples.
 All the examples are in Solidity, as it is the first smart contract language Arcology supports, more language support will be added in the future.

 ## 2. Overview